Resilience for Regular Path Queries: Towards a Complexity Classification: Tractability for Local Languages

-\myparagraph{Local languages.} Intuitively, a regular language~$L$ is \emph{local} if membership to~$L$ is described by which letter pairs can occur consecutively and which letters can start or can end words.
-We use an equivalent characterization~\cite[Chapter III, Section 5.1]{mpri} via so-called \emph{local DFAs}:
+We define here local languages and show some useful properties.
+Intuitively, a language~$L$ is \emph{local} if membership to~$L$ is described by which letter pairs can occur consecutively and which letters can start or can end words.
+To define them formally, we use the notion of so-called \emph{local DFAs}~\cite[Chapter III, Section 5.1]{mpri}:

 \begin{definition}[Local DFA] A DFA is \emph{local} if, for every letter $a \in \Sigma$, all $a$-transitions in the automaton have the same target state.
-A language $L$ is \emph{local} if there is a local DFA $A$ that recognizes~$L$. \end{definition}
+A language $L$ is \emph{local} if there exists a local DFA $A$ that recognizes~$L$. \end{definition}

 \begin{example} The languages $ax^*b$ and $ab|ad|cd$ are local, with local DFAs in \cref{fig:1a} and \cref{fig:1b}. \end{example}